 For a BS declared to be capable of multi-carrier and/or CA operation use the applicable test signal configuration and corresponding power setting specified in subclause 4.11.

-) Align the BS and the test antenna such that measurements to determine TRP can be performed (see Annex xx).
+5) Align the BS and the test antenna such that measurements to determine TRP can be performed (see annex I).

 6) Measure the absolute power of the assigned channel frequency and the (adjacent channel frequency).

-7) Repeat step 5-6 for all directions in the appropriated TRP measurement grid needed for TRPEstimate for each of the assigned channel frequency and the adjacent channel frequency (see Annex xx).
+7) Repeat step 5-6 for all directions in the appropriated TRP measurement grid needed for TRPEstimate for each of the assigned channel frequency and the adjacent channel frequency (see annex I).

 8) Calculate TRPEstimate for the absolute total radiated power of the wanted channel and the adjacent channel and the ACLR estimate using the measurements made in Step 7.

-Note: ACLR is calculated by the ratio of the absolute TRP of the assigned channel frequency and the absolute TRP of the adjacent frequency channel.
+NNOTE: ACLR is calculated by the ratio of the absolute TRP of the assigned channel frequency and the absolute TRP of the adjacent frequency channel.

 ------------------------------ Next modified section ------------------------------